 First, testing and screening take time.
-The three-item questionnaire described above would seem relatively quick, but to be meaningful it must be followed by full-capacity testing in the third or more of subjects who fail.
-As many as two-thirds of those tested, or one-quarter of the total screened, will have To be sure, the screening questionnaire could eliminate the need for testing in as many as two-thirds of the population, but the costs of follow-up testing would still be substantial.
+The 3-item questionnaire described above would seem relatively quick, but to be meaningful it will be followed by full capacity testing in the third or more of subjects who fail.
+As many as two-thirds of those tested, or one quarter of the total screened, will have capacity.
+To be sure, the screening questionnaire could eliminate the need for testing in as many as two-thirds of the population, but the costs of follow-up testing would still be substantial.
 The opportunity costs of doctor and patient time are difficult to estimate and perhaps infeasible to trade off against erroneous treatment decisions.
-However, quite substantial costs of screening and testing would be justified in order to bring treatment decisions more in line with patients' true preferences.
-Treatment without bona fide consent is illegitimate and should be avoided even at high cost.
+Quite substantial costs of screening and testing would be justified in order to bring treatment decisions more in line with patients' true preferences.